The national species of Malta are the following:

 Blue rock-thrush (male)

 This thrush is known from the Palaearctic region and was declared the National Bird in 1971, in response to its exploitation as a caged bird.
 It is legally protected through the Conservation of Wild Birds Regulations (S.L.
 549.42) and is subject to surveillance, monitoring and conservation measures as part of the Natura 2000 network.
 The blue rock-thrush is known from coastal cliffs in Malta, Gozo and Comino, as well as from St Paul’s Islands and Fungus Rock, besides bastions in the harbour area.
 All coastal cliffs and the cited islets have management measures in place, which aim at ensuring the long-term maintenance of the range, population size, and habitat of this species.
-Moreover, the area at il‑Majjistral and Għajn Tuffieħa are administered through the Majjistral Park and a Management Agreement, both of which involve ERA as the Competent Authority and the Ministry for the Environment, Climate Change and Planning (MECP) as the lead Ministry.
+Moreover, the area at il‑Majjistral and Għajn Tuffieħa are administered through the Majjistral Park and a Management Agreement, both of which involve ERA as the Competent Authority, and the Ministry for the Environment, Energy and Regeneration of the Grand Harbour (MEER) as the lead Ministry.
 Additionally, id‑Dwejra/il-Qawra area is also subject to a Management Plan and the coordination of the Dwejra Steering Committee.
 In terms of awareness, the species is widely respected as the national bird, and was featured in stamps, posters and official currency (i.e. the former LM1 coin).

 Aphanius fasciatus